Sterilization (microbiology): Ionizing radiation sterilization

 The safety of irradiation facilities is regulated by the International Atomic Energy Agency of the United Nations and monitored by the different national Nuclear Regulatory Commissions (NRC).
 The radiation exposure accidents that have occurred in the past are documented by the agency and thoroughly analyzed to determine the cause and improvement potential.
 Such improvements are then mandated to retrofit existing facilities and future design.

 Gamma radiation is very penetrating, and is commonly used for sterilization of disposable medical equipment, such as syringes, needles, cannulas and IV sets, and food.
 It is emitted by a radioisotope, usually cobalt-60 (60Co) or caesium-137 (137Cs), which have photon energies of up to 1.3 and 0.66 MeV, respectively.

 Use of a radioisotope requires shielding for the safety of the operators while in use and in storage.
 With most designs, the radioisotope is lowered into a water-filled source storage pool, which absorbs radiation and allows maintenance personnel to enter the radiation shield.
-One variant keeps the radioisotope under water at all times and lowers the product to be irradiated in the water in hermetically-sealed bells; no further shielding is required for such designs.
-Other uncommonly used designs use dry storage, providing movable shields that reduce radiation levels in areas of the irradiation chamber.
-An incident in Decatur, Georgia, US, where water-soluble caesium-137 leaked into the source storage pool, requiring NRC intervention has led to use of this radioisotope being almost entirely discontinued in favour of the more costly, non-water-soluble cobalt-60.
+One variant keeps the radioisotope under water at all times and lowers the product to be irradiated in the water in hermetically sealed bells; no further shielding is required for such designs.
+Other uncommonly used designs are dry storage, providing movable shields that reduce radiation levels in areas of the irradiation chamber, etc. An incident in Decatur, Georgia, USA, where water-soluble caesium-137 leaked into the source storage pool, required Nuclear Regulatory Commission (NRC) intervention and led to the use of this radioisotope being almost entirely discontinued in favor of the more costly, non-water-soluble cobalt-60.
 Cobalt-60 gamma photons have about twice the energy, and hence greater penetrating range, of caesium-137-produced radiation.